-Office of Aging and People with Disabilities (APD), you will be notified if you are eligible, and an air conditioner is available.
+Office of Aging and People with Disabilities (APD), ODHS will contact you if:

-Oregon Health Plan (OHP) members who are in enrolled in a coordinated care organization (CCO) and not getting supports from APD or ODDS can contact their
+Oregon Health Plan (OHP) members who do not get supports from APD or ODDS can

 To see more information about the program, view our